Loading...

 However, in this case, we are asked to find the speed at which the car can make the turn without relying on friction.
 This means that there is no horizontal component of friction acting on the car.

 Two real forces act on the car: the force of gravity, and the normal force $\vec{N}$.
-Establish a coordinate system so that the centripetal force lies in the radial direction as depicted in the figure below.
+Establish a coordinate system such that the centripetal force lies in the radial direction, as depicted in the figure below.

-The vertical component of the normal force provides the necessary centripetal force in this situation.
 The normal force can be resolved into two components.
+The horizontal component of the normal force provides the necessary centripetal force in this situation.

 (a) The period of the revolutions;